rifdahsalsabila-git/Data-Science-Analyst-Portfolio/README.md

 Hi, I'm Rifdah Salsabila!
 You can call me Rifdah.
 I'm a fresh mathemathics graduate from University of Indonesia.
 Currently I have serious interest in Data Analytics and Data Science.
 I'm also looking for any internship or entry level jobs related to data analytics/data science.
 This repository showcases my data science and machine learning projects, tracking my progress and skills in the field.

-My CV in Bahasa Indonesia : `[link ke CV kamu, misal Google Drive/PDF di repo ini]`.
+My CV in Bahasa Indonesia: [Click here](https://github.com/rifdahsalsabila-git/Data-Science-Analyst-Portfolio/blob/main/CV_Rifdah%20Salsabila.pdf)

 ## Table of Contents